CRBT-Team/Purplet/packages/rest/README.md

 ## Polyfills

-Until v18, node.js does not support `fetch`, and no version of node or bun has `FormData` built-in.
+Until v18, node.js does not support `fetch` and `FormData`, and bun has yet to implement `FormData`.
 We provide another package, `@purplet/polyfill` which polyfills these APIs for you:

 ```ts
 import '@purplet/polyfill';